Congdinh1801/yolov5forFLIRdataset/README.md

 ```

 ## Copy data.yaml and custom_yolov5s.yaml
+Copy data.yaml and put it in ./yolov5
-Copy to data.yaml to ./yolov5 and custom_yolov5s.yaml to ./yolov5/models
+Copy custom_yolov5s.yaml and put it in ./yolov5/models

 ## Train
 Run the code below to start training YOLOv5 on FLIR dataset for 300 epochs using GPU with --device 0 syntax